rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

 Section B – the redundant arm, a series of RX-28 servos to showcase redundancy and position the end effector.

-Therefore, we have two main features to showcase – the redundancy and the ability to pick and place an object.
+We therefore have two main features to showcase – the redundancy and the ability to pick and object up.
+The idea is to have the arm manoeuvre into an enclosed area or around an obstacle.
+The claw will pick up an object, and then section B of the arm will move whilst keeping the end effector in place, demonstrating redundancy

 ### An overview of your approach to the problem